Opportunities in Energy Data Science

 1. Disorganization

-I’ll step aside and let Jamal Khawaja sum up the problem:
+I’ll step aside and let Jamal Khawaja sum up data inefficiencies:

 “Many organizations admit that they are not making the most of the information assets they have residing in structured repositories, and hardly any are exploiting the data held outside of structured systems to any significant degree.
 So let me frame the problem: it’s not Big Data that is confounding CIOs; it’s deriving value from that data.”